TomaszNowakDev/C_Programming_final_project/README.md

 ![](images/start.jpg)

 In the main menu we have two options, play a new game or exit the program.
 After selecting first option, the specifications of that particular board which was chosen randomly is printed to the user.
+Snakes and ladders are placed on randomly selected fields and the length of the snakes and ladders is randomly selected.

 ![](images/board_specs.jpg)